The city of Jasper, Alabama was once a top producer of coal in the world.

 The lake attracts keen anglers as it’s stocked with abundant bluegill and catfish, alternatively, if you fancy gliding along on the tranquil lake you can rent canoes by the hour.

-It’s a great place to get back to nature, enjoy a picnic or BBQ, partake in some bird watching, or spend time hiking with friends and family.
+For me it’s a great place to get back to nature.
+You can enjoy a picnic or BBQ, partake in some bird watching, or spend time hiking with friends and family.

 3. Jasper Downtown Historic District